Updated: 5 days ago

 CORRECT BIBLICAL NAME: Yom Teruah

-It is an Appointed Time (Mo’ed) of Yahweh, a memorial of the blowing of trumpets (shofars).
+It is an Appointed Time (Mo’ed) of Adonai, a memorial of the blowing of trumpets (shofars).
 Yom Teruah is celebrated in the fall.

 Hebrew names and phrases associated with this appointed time are: